clintonboys/clintonboys.github.io/_posts/2016-08-31-cricket-scoreboards-1.md

 2. Build a class structure which includes a match class, a team class, a player class, a delivery class, and a class which keeps track of the match score.
 3. Build a basic loop which allows the player to make basic decisions at any point, or to randomly simulate through a given number of deliveries.

+The next step (here) is to generate a large dataset of matches and see how hard it is to find records for individual matches.

 **The match class**

 ```